schemahero/schemahero-docs/content/overview/about/schema-migrations-and-data-migations.md

 ---
 date: 2019-05-25
-linktitle: "Schema vs Data Migrations"
+linktitle: "Data Migrations"
-title: Schema vs Data Migrations
+title: Data Migrations
 weight: 10020
 ---

 There are two types of migrations that have to be managed and deployed:

 1. Schema Migrations
-1. Data Migrations
+2. Data Migrations

 ## Schema Migrations